roubles/casing/README.md

 # The unofficial standard for camelCase and PascalCase

 There is no official RFC or standard on Camel Case or Pascal Case.
-This document attempts to fill that void, in addition to providing tested regular expressions for the various variations of camel case and pascal case.
+This document attempts to fill that void.

+Below we provide tested regular expressions for the various variations of camel case and pascal case.

 ## Rules
 Camel Case can be broken down into: